Fernap/UberASMTool/assets/readme.txt

 versions, but not work correctly due to the extra bytes not being passed.

-- %invoke_sa1(label) -- useful if you want to run some code on the SA-1 CPU; see the "SA-1" section for more detail
+- %invoke_sa1(label) -- useful if you want to run some code on the SA-1 CPU; see the "SA-1" section for more detail.

 - %prot_file(file, label) / %prot_source(file, label) -- these include
-binary and source files respectively at the given label, but puts them in their own freedata/freecode blocks, especially useful for large binary files
+binary and source files respectively at the given label, but puts them in their own freedata/freecode blocks, especially useful for large binary files.

 The global code file (given by global: in the list file) has its "init:" label called by UberASM Tool fairly early in SMW's overall initailization.